| | | | |

 Sun Dried Tomatoes: Sun dried tomatoes are ripe tomatoes that lose their water content after being dried in the sun which imparts a sweet-tart flavor.

-Cherry Tomatoes: These sweet and juicy little flavor bombs brings a burst of freshness to anything you use them in.
+Cherry Tomatoes: These sweet and juicy little flavor bombs bring freshness to anything, especially pasta salad recipes like our antipasto option.

 English Cucumber: I like English cucumbers for this dish because they have fewer seeds and a thin skin but you can use any cucumber you prefer.